 (LACB 3000 / 3 credits / 45 class hours)

 Conducted in Spanish with required readings, the course examines the historical processes of the Andean and Amazonian indigenous populations in Peru.
 Students study the experiences of Peruvian indigenous populations during the last five centuries and examine, from an indigenous perspective, the prosperity of the precolonial period, the enslavement of the colonial period, and the construction of the Peruvian republic.
 Course resources include lecturers, shamans, and civic leaders.

-Indigenous Peoples in Motion: Changes, Resistance, and Globalization- syllabus (PDF)
+Indigenous Peoples in Motion: Changes, Resistance, and Globalization- syllabi (PDF)

 (LACB 3005 / 3 credits / 45 class hours)

 An interdisciplinary course conducted in Spanish with required readings and relevant educational excursions.
 The course explores the contemporary transformations of indigenous groups through multiple lenses.
 Mobilization and political organization of indigenous groups surrounding the defense of their cultures, territories, and natural environments is discussed.
 Lecturers typically include professors in the fields of anthropology, intercultural education, and environmental studies; indigenous leaders and artists; Amazonian and Andean healers; human rights leaders; and others.